kharchenkolab/scITD/README.md

 Tucker tensor decomposition to extract multi-cell type expression programs from single-cell RNA-sequencing data.
 This tool is most useful for scRNA-seq datasets derived from many source donors.
-By rearranging the factor matrices and core tensor traditionally extracted with Tucker we create a biologically meaningful result that can be interpreted with standard methods such as gene set enrichment analysis (GSEA).
-To further improve interpretability of the extracted factors we apply independent component analysis (ICA) to rotate factors toward independence.
-We also implement several methods to determine the appropriate ranks to decompose the tensor to, as this can be one of the main challenges in using such a method.
+By rearranging the factor matrices and core tensor traditionally extracted with Tucker, we create a biologically meaningful result that can be interpreted with standard methods such as gene set enrichment analysis (GSEA).
+To further improve interpretability of the extracted factors, we apply independent component analysis (ICA) to rotate factors toward independence.
+We also implement several methods to determine the appropriate ranks to decompose the tensor too, as this can be one of the main challenges in using such a method.
 Further, a jackstraw-like method has been implemented to identify genes that are significant in each of the extracted factors.
-Overall, this package provides the basic tools necessary to extracting multi-cell type processes from scRNA-seq datasets that will be useful in understanding complex and heterogeneous diseases.
+Overall, this package provides the basic tools necessary for extracting multi-cell type processes from scRNA-seq datasets that will be useful in understanding complex and heterogeneous diseases.